adykhlin/powershell/README.md

 # powershell
-Scripts used on https://dykhl.in and more
+Scripts used on https://dykhl.in and more.